tari-project/rfcs/src/RFC-0122_Burning.md

 ## Goals

-The aim of this Request for Comment (RFC) is to describe the process of Burning UTXO's and tracking the amount burned.
+The aim of this Request for Comment (RFC) is to describe the process of Burning UTXOs and to track the amount burned.

 ## Related Requests for Comment